Graduate School: Frequently Asked Questions

 Does the clinical psychology graduate program offer graduate assistantships?

-Over the last 20+ years, with very rare exception, every student in our program who has applied for a graduate assistantship has received one.
-(Graduate assistantships are essentially part-time jobs within the university that provide tuition remission and a stipend for living costs.)
-Typically, our program has sufficient funding to offer assistantships to approximately one-third of the students we enroll.
+Graduate assistantships are essentially part-time jobs within the university that provide tuition remission and a stipend for living costs.
+Over the last 20+ years, with rare exception, every student in our program who has applied for a graduate assistantship has obtained one.
+Typically, our graduate program has sufficient funding to offer assistantships to approximately one-third of the first-year students we enroll.
 Those assistantships are offered at the time of admission and involve work within the Department of Psychology.
 For the other approximately two-thirds of students entering our program, we offer guidance to other departments in the university who are looking to hire graduate assistants.
 Often, these departments lack a graduate student population of their own, but seek high-quality graduate assistants, which our program has been able to consistently supply over the years.
 Graduate assistantships carry the same tuition remission and stipend whether housed within or outside of the Department of Psychology.
-While we cannot absolutely guarantee that all students will receive a graduate assistantship, and availability may change with budgetary issues, the fact that almost every student who has applied for a graduate assistantship has received one over multiple decades makes us very confident in our students’ chances.
+While we cannot guarantee that all students will receive a graduate assistantship, and availability may vary widely or suddenly as a result of budgetary changes at the university, the fact that almost every student who has applied for a graduate assistantship has obtained one over multiple decades makes us confident in our students’ chances.

-Does the clinical psychology graduate program have part-time or online options?
+Does the clinical psychology graduate program have part-time or fully online options?

-No. At this time, the program is only available as a full-time, in-person program.
+No. At this time, the program is only available as a full-time, in-person program (although occasional courses may be offered in an online format).

 How can I get more information about the clinical psychology graduate program?

-Feel free to contact the director of the graduate program, Dr. Andy Pomerantz, at apomera@siue.edu or (618) 650-3661.
+Feel free to contact the director of the graduate program, Dr. Andy Pomerantz, at apomera@siue.edu.
 If you would like to speak directly to a current student or graduate, feel free to make that request to Dr. Pomerantz and he will be happy to connect you.

 General Graduate School FAQs